-If your cat is used to being fed at a certain time each day, you can utilize an automatic feeder to keep a stable feeding schedule.
+If your cat is used to being fed at a certain time each day, you can utilize an automatic feeder to keep a stable feeding schedule and provide enough water.

 One of the most common questions cat owners have when it comes to leaving their kitty alone is whether or not their cat will get lonely.
 While most cats will be fine if left alone for a short period of time, other cats suffer from separation anxiety.

 Here are some signs that your cat might be extra sensitive to being left alone:

 - A lack of appetite while you are away

 - Lots of crying or meowing